micazi/flutter_templify/README.md

 ## Featurs and Requests

 - [x] YAML-based project creation.
-- [ ] Dynamic placeholders inside of your reference files to substitute with metada _( e.g project name, version, etc.. )_
+- [X] Dynamic placeholders inside of your reference files to substitute with metadata _(e.g., project name, version, etc.)_
+- [x] Runtime prompts for additional variables using `extra_prompted_vars`.
+- [x] Custom commands to run after the project creation.
 - [ ] You tell me!

 ## Powered by darted_cli

-**flutter_templify** is built on top of the robust and flexible `darted_cli` framework. darted_cli makes it easy to create structured, feature-rich command-line interfaces in Dart with minimal effort.
+**flutter_templify** is built on top of the robust and flexible `darted_cli` framework.

+darted_cli makes it easy to create structured, feature-rich command-line interfaces in Dart with minimal effort.

 **Why darted_cli?**